 Impossible Library: You spent some time as our artist in resident at the Impossible Library.
 Could you share some of your impressions of the impossible library as a library, archive, stacks.
 What did you find?

-Aron Rossman-Kiss: The space itself is a nice idea with lots of potential.
-It’s interesting to see how different publication languages interact with each other.
-You see all these different dialects and it is nice to go through and wander through different magazines.
-What is also nice and which I used also, are lots of first issues.
-I was going through these magazines and you see an editor's note at the beginning of the first issue.
-You see these first projects and how they are justified.
-There is something kind of touching about it.
-Even when it is a corporate magazine.
+Aron Rossman-Kiss: I found the space itself to be an idea with lots of potential.
+While there, it was interesting to see how different publication-languages interact with each other, all these different dialects.
+And it’s good to simply wander through different magazines.
+Another nice aspect — which I ended up using in my presentation — is that there are lots of first issues.
+I was going through these magazines and you see an editor's note at the beginning of most first issues.
+There is something kind of touching about it, even when you take a corporate magazine.
 To see what leads someone to start a new publication.

 I was curious to see how this grid-logic was present in both a physical space and in the library

 IL: You also wound up having an artist talk, entitled "Reading Marshes" about mud and dirt and the strange smells of nomad’s land, co-creating the border between land and sea, but also destroying possible shelters.
 When thinking of a library one might think of a shelter or a safe space.
 So I am wondering where is the bridge between the marshes and the library?
 How are marshes and archives connected?

 ARK: Before coming to Hamburg, I was reading a lot about the history of the city, and particularly about the land reclamation projects from 12th century onward.
 When I arrived, I asked one of the members why the place was called the Impossible Library; they said that originally some of the stacks were in Oberhafen a flood-prone area.
 It was impossible to make a library there and it had to be moved to a dryer location.
 This resonated with my research: I was curious about the natural and material conditions that give rise to an archive, about how these structure a library or an archive — and are then projected back onto the world.
 This interplay between these two cartographies is something I tried to explore throughout my stay.